 Our new currency is screen time vouchers.
 I found some free to use clip art to put them together, and then simply printed out a couple of sheets.
 We painted a paper mache casket, and some little boards of wood.
 These are colour coded.
 One colour for each child, and one for jobs that both kids have to complete together.
-We also made two star boards; these are bonus boards that will have a voucher attached when the kids have earned an extra reward.
-Both kids were very excited by the new system, we sat down and worked out who was going to be responsible for what, and decided we would start using it the next day.
+We also made two star boards; these are bonus boards that will have a voucher attached for when the kids have earned an extra reward.
+Both kids were surprisingly excited by the new system, we sat down and worked out who was going to be responsible for what, and decided we would start using it the next day.

 When we first introduced the system, the kids woke me up the next day at 6.30am, full of excitement.
 You guessed it, they had completed all their jobs and were brandishing their vouchers at me.
 Slight disappointment followed when they discovered that the 'no screen time before tea' rule was still in force.
 The system worked really well the first time around, screen time is never far from their thoughts if we are home, so it acts as the perfect reminder without me having to be constantly reminding them of what they need to do.